kelindar/column/README.md

 })
 ```

 In certain cases, you might want to atomically increment or decrement numerical values.
-In order to accomplish this you can use the provided `Add..()` or `Add..At()` operations of the `Cursor` or `Selector`.
+In order to accomplish this you can use the provided `Add()` operation.
 Note that the indexes will also be updated accordingly and the predicates re-evaluated with the most up-to-date values.
 In the below example we're incrementing the balance of all our rogues by _500_ atomically.

 ```go
 players.Query(func(txn *Txn) error {